pedrogagodev/pedrogagodev/README.md

 # Hey there!
 I'm Pedro Oliveira
 ## 👨‍💻 About Me

-I am a **self-taught software developer**, I have loved solving problems since before I started programming.
+I am a **self-taught full stack software developer**, I have loved solving problems since before I started programming.

 I consider myself a person who **enjoys learning new things** and I have an open mind to listen to what more experienced people have to say to me.